markysoft/locale-lowdown/README.md

 # Locale Lowdown

-Application to explore Spin, Hono and HTMX
+Application to explore Spin, Hono and DataStar

 ## Overview